Ubehage/ShutdownTimer-v2/README.md

 ## Notes

 - **Force closing apps may result in loss of unsaved work.** Use this option with caution.
-- The program cannot always detect if Windows updates are pending, but will instruct Windows to install them if selected.
+- The program cannot detect if Windows updates are pending, but will instruct Windows to install them if selected.
 - Works on Windows 7, 8, 8.1, 10, and 11.

 ---